AdityaCoppisetti/robotic-arm/journal.md

 i found this hdmi display but i guess that would just add a long hdmi wire to everything plus its like 5 inches big i dont need a display that big

+okay so i wont be adding that dc jack after all

 ive decided that im going to keep the main pcb like that because i dont want everything on one board